 “I need to issue a Credit Note.
 What should I do?”

-Use the next number in your unique number sequence for credit notes.
+Use the next number in your separate, unique number sequence for credit notes.
 Invoices follow one number sequence, and credit notes have a separate number sequence of their own.
 They do not need to be inter-related but within each set the document number does need to be unique.
 Invoice numbers and credit note numbers must be purely numeric, purely sequential and include no letters and no punctuation.
 If you need to add a reference put that in a separate reference box and do not combine it with the credit note number.

 As with an invoice, your credit note must be on your letterheaded paper.